-The Plan provides for an initial credit to each participant's account equal to three (3) times the product of the participant's base salary for the 2005 calendar year multiplied by the participant's SERP Credit Percentage (81/2% of the annual base salary for executive officers of the Company and 51/2% of the annual base salary for participants who are not officers of the Company).
+The Plan provides for an initial credit to each participant's account equal to three (3) times the product of the participant's base salary for the 2005 calendar year multiplied by the participant's SERP Credit Percentage (81⁄2% of the annual base salary for executive officers of the Company and 51⁄2% of the annual base salary for participants who are not officers of the Company).
 Thereafter, as of the end of each calendar year, each participant's account shall be credited with an amount equal to the product of such participant's base salary for such calendar year multiplied by the participant's applicable SERP Credit Percentage.
 Each participant's account will be adjusted as if the balance in such account had been invested in the stocks that make up the Standard & Poor's 500 Index in the same proportion as their respective weighting therein.
-Upon a participant's termination of employment with the Company, the participant's termination of employment with the Company, the participant's termination of employment with the Company, except in the event that the participant's termination is due to death or disability, in which case the participant or the participant's designated beneficiary, as applicable, shall immediately be entitled to such payout.
+Upon a participant's termination of employment with the Company, the participant shall be entitled to receive the amount credited to such participant's account in a single lump sum payable six months after the participant's termination of employment with the Company, except in the event that the participant's termination is due to death or disability, in which case the participant or the participant's designated beneficiary, as applicable, shall immediately be entitled to such payout.